It’s annoying to see Check Engine Light, aka Malfunction Indicator Lamp (MIL), on your car instrument cluster.

 If your Check Engine Light or MIL is triggered, it indicates some fault recorded by the ECU (Engine Control Unit).

 You can use an OBD2 scanner to find and clear trouble codes.
-If you’re new to car scanners, this guide on how to clear codes with an obd2 scanner will be very helpful for you.
+If you’re new to car scanners, this guide on clearing codes with an obd2 scanner will be very helpful.

 If you don’t have an OBD2 scanner, you can still clear the trouble code without a scanner, but it’s temporary.